 Child & Family Programs

-Trauma-Informed Drop-In Child Interventionist (Gateway & Providence St. Vincent's): Enhance the safety and connection children experience while their families face medical, domestic violence, and/or legal crisis.
+Trauma-Informed Drop-In Child Interventionist (Gateway, Providence St. Vincent's, and Providence Portland): Enhance the safety and connection children experience while their families face medical, domestic violence, and/or legal crisis.
 This may look like childcare - playtime, snack, and special crafts - but it is so much more.
 It is the opportunity for you to be a sensitive, supportive, receptive adult who understands their trauma and can leave a lasting positive impact.
 Gain valuable skills working with a variety of children, receive training in child development and crisis intervention, and share a special bond with a child.
-Opportunities available!

 Most opportunities available at both our Marie Smith Center on N Albina and our Lambert House off SE 170th.
 Scheduling may vary.